Mecklenburg-Vorpommern

 Birding Mecklenburg-Vorpommern

-This Federal State of Germany lies to the north of Brandenburg, and is bordered on the east by Poland and in the north by the Baltic Sea (Ostsee).
-In the south of the State are gentle wooded hills and the many large lakes of the Müritz National Park.
+The state has a total of 283 nature reserves, 110 landscape reserves, and three of Germany’s 14 national parks scattered throughout.
+The south of the State are gentle wooded hills and the many large lakes of the Müritz National Park.
 The remainder of the State is largely flat except for some tall coastal cliffs on the island of Rügen.
 As with the neighbouring State of Brandenburg, there are extensive forests, and many wetlands with rivers, lakes, fishponds, polders, and coastal marshes.
-In addition to the wide variety of birds that are attracted by this diverse habitat, the Baltic coast attracts many wintering sea duck.
+In addition to the wide variety of birds that are attracted by this diverse habitat, the Baltic coast attracts many wintering sea ducks.

 The sandy shores and coastal marshes are an attraction for large numbers of migrating waders.
 In winter the visiting water birds include divers, particularly Black-throated, Whooper Swan, and geese, mainly Brent, Barnacle, Bean, Greylag and Whitefront.
 Slavonian Grebes and very large flocks of sea duck, sometimes in thousands, collect offshore.
 They include Scaup, Long-tailed Duck, Eider, Scoters, Goldeneye, Smew and other sawbills.